PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 - Follow the onscreen instructions.
 Make sure to select cuda driver and cuda toolkit.

-CUDNN (optional)
+cuDNN (optional)
 ----------------------------------
 Go to <https://developer.nvidia.com/cuDNN> and click Download at the bottom.
 Register with NVIDIA developers if need be, and wait for confirmation.
-Download the OS X version of CUDNN
+Download the OS X version of cuDNN
 (Optional: if you have access to NMC's compuneuro, grab it from here: `/nh/compneuro/Data/cuDNN`)